SamanthaHerrera8782/Data-science-tools-assignment/README.md

 # Data-science-tools-assignment
-Data science tools final assignment
+This repository hosts my data science tools final assignment that involved developing a Juypter Notebook.
+This was created on March 19, 2025